pocomane/brewed-in-the-apocalypse/bita.md

 # Your World - Playbook

-This is not an actual ambientation playbook.
-You can see it more like a procedure and some adivice to create your own ambientation.
+This is not an actual setting playbook.
+You can see it more like a procedure and some adivice to create your own setting.
 Since it is a bit articulated, it is organized in sub-section.

 THIS PLAYBOOK IS IN A VERY PRELIMINARY STAGE